-• Do minorities and low-income groups face greater challenges in accessing safe sources of water?
-Do they disproportionately bear health risks from lower access to WSS?
+• Do minorities and low-income groups bear disproportionately high health risks from lower access to WSS?
 Example, women from the Dalit caste in India, which is considered ritually impure, perform the 'dirty' task of cleaning latrine pits, sewers and drains without adequate safety precautions (Coffey et al. 2015).